necnec/necnec.github.io/_posts/2023-09-09-self-stealing.md

 ## Introduction
 When initiating an advertising campaign, determining the optimal impression frequency strategy is a crucial step.
-The ideal frequency cap often depend on various campaign characteristics including the creative format, the budget, the nature of the brand etc.
+The ideal frequency cap often depend on various campaign characteristics including the type of campaign, the creative format, the budget, the nature of the brand etc.

-In certain domains, a decision to buy a product might occur several hours or days after seeing the ad.
+In certain domains, a decision to install (buy) a product might occur several hours or days after seeing the ad.
 Delays in attribution can also arise due to technical limitations; for instance, in mobile advertising, a user might download the promoted app during the game session, but the installation doesn't register by SDK until the user opens the app for the first time [1].

 ![](/assets/images/self-stealing/high-install-delay.png)
 *fig 1.
 In mobile advertising, a high attribution delay could be caused by technical limitations*